djessich/cookbook-pyload/README.md

 This recipe includes one of the `pyload::INIT_STYLE_service` recipes based on the attribute `node['pyload']['init_style']`, which is set regarding your target platform.
 The individual service recipes can be included directly too, if required.
 The supported init systems are

+* `bsd` - uses the rc.d init script included in this cookbook, supported on FreeBSD only.
 * `init` - uses the Sys-V-Init script included in this cookbook, supported on Debian and Red Hat Enterprise Linux (RHEL) family distributions.
 * `upstart` - uses the Upstart job included in this cookbook, supported on Ubuntu. *Currently this delegates to use the Sys-V-Init script!*
 * `systemd` - sets up the service under SystemD.
 Supported on SystemD based distros.